dragontamer8740/dragontamer8740-userscripts/README.md

 * ViolentMonkey 2.8.28

 I will not use TamperMonkey, as it is not open source software anymore, while ViolentMonkey is and works in pretty much every browser TamperMonkey does.
-That said, the last time I tried TamperMonkey they worked there, too.
+(That is, I recommend that you use ViolentMonkey instead since it's a viable alternative).
+That said, the last time I tried TamperMonkey the scripts worked there, too.

 All are licensed under the MIT license unless otherwise specified in the source code itself.
 (As of the commit in which I authored this readme, there are no